mjkuranda/yummy-api-nestjs/README.md

 }
 ```

 * `POST /users/login` - log in a user.
-You need to pass provide folowing data:
+You need to provide following data:

 ```json
 {